nomadxxxx/fast-brave-debloater/README.md

 Script allows you to choose your preferred privacy-respecting search engine:

-DuckDuckGo
+DuckDuckGo (privacy focused but collects data)
-SearXNG (recommended)
+Brave Search (privacy focused but collects data) SearXNG (recommended if you self-host)
-Whoogle (good, but not as good as searXNG)
+Whoogle (recommended if you self-host, but not as good as searXNG) Kagi (very good engine, but expensive)
-Kagi (good, but expensive)
+Yandex (ok for when doing sensitive searching behind VPN)

 ...or worse options
 Google (not recommended)